playbanq/WebWalletAPI/README.md

 A WebWallet is not a deposit account, but a rechargeable digital wallet.
 Funds are not added as deposits but as prepaid recharges, which represent a temporary intermediation between online buyers and sellers.

 + **No withdrawals or redemption**
-A WebWallet recharge is interpreted as a purchase intention, therefore it cannot be reversed.
+A WebWallet recharge is interpreted as a purchase intention, so it cannot be reversed.
 The funds added to a WebWallet cannot be withdrawn or redeemed for cash, so they must be fully spent at some point.

 + **No currency exchange**
 A WebWallet can be recharged in any currency supported by the involved parties and the applicable regulations.
 However, a WebWallet recharge is not a currency exchange operation by itself.

-## WebWallet Modules
-The WebWallet specification is divided into modules that resemble the different pockets of a physical wallet intended for holding paper money, identification documents, cards and receipts, among others.

-+ **Electronic Money**
-The main goal of a WebWallet is to be as easy to use as a physical wallet: put some money on it, and take some money out to make payments.
-However, since physical money cannot be literally put into a digital wallet, the funds added to a WebWallet must be reflected as an online balance.

-  _"Electronic money is a digital equivalent of cash, stored on an electronic device or remotely at a server."_ [_(European Comission on E-money)_](http://ec.europa.eu/internal_market/payments/emoney/index_en.htm).

-  The purpose of the Electronic Money module is to resemble the pocket of a physical wallet that is used for holding paper money, by implementing a digital stored value system whose balance reflects the available funds of a WebWallet that were added through prepaid recharges.

-+ **Identity Credentials**

-+ **Receipts**

 ## WebWallet Transactions